edemaine/cocreate/doc/README.md

 You can then move the selected anchors by dragging one of the selected anchors, or dragging an additional anchor to select while holding <kbd>Shift</kbd>.
+Alternatively, you can nudge objects horizontally or vertically using the arrow keys.
+Normally, objects move by one grid unit.
+If you hold <kbd>Shift</kbd> while pressing arrow keys, the move is by half-grid units.

 ### <img src="icons/pencil-alt.svg" width="18" alt="Pen Icon"> Pen Tool